 Published monthly throughout the year, CAA’s newsletter is emailed to almost 2,000 opt-in readers with a steady 50% open rate.
 Members are asked to submit content for the newsletter such as images, description of their working process, and information about events they are participating in.

 General Membership Meetings are held 6pm to 8pm on the first Wednesday of the month, August through June.
 Our meetings are held at the Camano Center, 606 Arrowhead Rd. on Camano Island (time and place subject to change with advance notice).
 We are currently following a model of Zoom only or in-person only meetings.
 The first half hour is devoted to visiting and networking.

 Option to Jury for Studio Tour

-The annual Camano Island Studio Tour empowers and supports our local artists with an opportunity to meaningfully participate in the creative economy.
+The annual Camano Island Studio Tour empowers and supports our local visual artists with an opportunity to meaningfully participate in the creative economy.
 Direct interaction between artists and sincerely interested visitors creates an affirming, memorable experience for all.
-To participate as an artist or venue on the tour requires being a CAA member and following a jurying process which is detailed in documents available in our Member Home portal.
+To participate as an artist or venue on the tour requires being a CAA member, a visual artist, and following a jurying process which is detailed in documents available in our Member Home portal.
 CAA brings in jurists from outside our membership each year to jury in fine art and fine craft- please note there is no guarantee of acceptance to the tour.